The Best Magnum Rimfire Rifles and Ammo for Squirrel Hunting

 This would be the magnum version of my old squirrel gun, but upgraded with a heavier barrel and adjustable trigger.
 Marlin’s bolt-action rimfires have Micro-Groove rifling and have always been excellent shooters, in my experience.
 Their single-stack aluminum magazines are dead-nuts reliable, too.

-I hunted with this gun all last season—and it is a shooter.
+I hunted with this gun for a full season a few years ago, and it is a shooter.
 It had an excellent adjustable trigger, and for me, produced the tightest groups of any .22 Magnum I’ve ever shot.
-It’s tough to argue with that at the price.
+It’s not the prettiest gun out there, but it’s tough to argue with that at the price.

 Tikka T1x MTR .17 HMR